Constipation and Encopresis

 Who can be seen in BRICK clinic?

 Constipation is a common problem for many children.
-The BRICK clinic was developed to provide children with severe, chronic constipation a comprehensive program to improve their bowel function.
+The BRICK clinic was developed to provide children with chronic constipation a comprehensive program to improve their bowel function.
 Your child must meet the following criteria to be seen in the BRICK clinic:

-The child should be 3 years of age or older
+3 years of age or older

 Developmentally ready for toilet training